argoproj/argo-helm/charts/argo-cd/README.md

 ### 6.0.0

-- All configuration sections have been merged and refactored under `configs` section.
+This version contains major refactoring and consolidation of all configuration options that were scattered on multiple places under `configs` section.
+Please revise your values.yaml and align your configuration to newly introduced config sections.

+Config categories:
+  - cm - General Argo CD config
+  - params - Arguments passed to controllers
+  - rbac - Argo CD RBAC definitions
+  - creds - Cluster and repository credentials
+  - secret - Additional secrets for third-party integrations
+  - gpg - GnuPG keyring configuration for commit signing
+  - ssh - SSH known hosts configuration
+  - tls - TLS certificate configuration

-- Deprecated configuration options were removed.
+All deprecated features and duplicit configuration options were removed.

 ### 5.5.0